shopping Lobelia - two varieties

 climate

-Lobelia grows in meadows, fields, roadsides, waste places and open woods, in full sun or light shade.
+Lobelia herb grows in meadows, fields, roadsides, waste places and open woods, in full sun or light shade.

 soil